yuvraajsj18/Data-Structures/practical-walkthroughs/stack/array-implementation/stack.md

 1. **Stack()**: This is our constructor.

-   - It creates a stack with array of size 'size'.
+   - It creates a stack with an array of size 'size'.
    - It sets top to -1 to indicate that the stack is empty right now.

    ```cpp